SarvarKh/ofn-wiki/Tagged-Variants.md

 ## Changing the producer of a product

-Normally, a hub can only have a tagged variant when it has "create tagged variants" permission from the producer of the variant.
-If the producer of that product can be changed, there is the possibility that another user could change it to a producer that the hub does not have "create tagged variants" permission from.
+Normally, a hub can only have a tagged variant when it has a trading relationship with the producer of the variant.
+If the producer of that product can be changed, there is the possibility that another user could change it to a producer that the hub does not have a trading relationship with.
 Because this is an invalid state for the system to be in, users will not be permitted to change the producer of a product after it has been created.

 ## Outstanding concerns

-What happens when we create a tagged variant from a product that has only a master variant?
+### Creating a tagged variant from a product that has only a master variant

 This will invalidate the master as a variant that can be purchased from the shop, and thus break any open order cycles.
 We'll need to work around this in some way.

+We could:

+1. Make products with and without variants behave more consistently
+2. When the tagged variant is created, create an extra variant to replace master, and substitute it in order cycles.

+Approach 2 is strongly coupled.
+If we make a new feature that references variants, we would need to know to change out its references when tagged variants are created.
+Yuck.
+Therefore, go with approach 1.

+With approach 1, we would just need to change product creation, since a product with one variant is represented correctly on the system.
+In other words, when a product is created, it will be given both a master variant and a single initial variant with the same values as master was given.

+### Revoking tag access

+If an admin removes a trading relationship, are all the tagged variants dependent on it deleted.